 The Farmer-to-Farmer Program was initially authorized by Congress in the 1985 Farm Bill and funded through Title V of Public Law 480.
 The program is designated as the "John Ogonowski and Doug Bereuter Farmer-to-Farmer Program" in honor of one of the pilots killed September 11, 2001 and of former Congressman Bereuter, who initially sponsored the program.

-Since 1985, over 19,000 Farmer-to-Farmer volunteers have provided technical assistance to over 1.5 million people in 112 countries.
+Since 1985, more than 19,000 Farmer-to-Farmer volunteers have supported over 136 million people by providing technical assistance in 112 countries.
 Today, the program continues to be funded through the U.S. Farm Bill, administered by USAID, and implemented by U.S.-based NGOs.

 About Doug Bereuter